Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Conclusion

-Do you have any questions about WooCommerce user roles and permissions?
-Let us know in the comments section below!
+Do you have any questions about how to add new WooCommerce user roles to your store?
+Let’s talk about them in the comments section below!

 Facebook